EN | CY

 We are committed to protecting the privacy of others and complying with all relevant data protection laws and regulations.
 This Privacy Notice explains how we collect, store, use and transfer information about individuals, including those who are involved in the programmes we make, whether in hard copy or digitally on any of our servers or computers.

-In this Privacy Notice ‘Avanti, ‘we’, ‘us’, ‘our’ refers to Avanti Media Limited and ‘you’, ‘your’ refers to potential contributors to our programming.
+In this Privacy Notice ‘Afanti, ‘we’, ‘us’, ‘our’ refers to Afanti Media Limited and ‘you’, ‘your’ refers to potential contributors to our programming.

 1. Why do we collect personal information